voxel51/fiftyone/docs/common_recipes/index.rst

 Common Recipes
 ==============

-**FiftyOne** turbocharges your current workflows, transforming hours of scripting into minutes so that you can focus on your models!
+**FiftyOne** *turbocharges your current workflows, transforming hours of* *scripting into minutes so that you can focus on your models!*

-Browse the "recipe" workflows to find out how you can use **FiftyOne** to enhance your workflow.
+Browse these "recipe" workflows to find out how you can use **FiftyOne** to enhance your workflow.

 :doc:`Dataset Audit <data_audit>`: Browse your dataset and audit a